Azure-Samples/ASA-Samples-Restful-Application/README.md

 #### Update the application configuration

-This section provides the steps to update the YAML file to use your Azure AD registered application information to establish a relationship with the RESTful API application.
+This section provides the steps to update the YAML file to use your Microsoft Entra registered application information to establish a relationship with the RESTful API application.

 Update the configuration of `spring.cloud.azure.active-directory` in the configuration file.
 Be sure to replace the placeholders with your own values you created in the previous step.